Paul Auster, Invisible (New York: Henry Holt, 2009). 308 pp. $25.00.

 But Auster is interested in the thirst for story only to frustrate it.
 What is knowingly untold calls the rest of the tale into question.
 In his fifteenth novel, he takes the material for a thriller (“Don’t you just love that word,” his villain says) and revamps it into a shifting conundrum of texts that refer to other texts, which are hard-covered within a novel that says of its main character: “Adam Walker is not Adam Walker.”
 Auster offers another demonstration, if another demonstration is needed, that there is no identity between fictional worlds and the world of finite actuality.
 In his latest novel, the domain in which murder leads to actual death rather than another turn of the fictional screw, is entirely Invisible.

 Adam Walker is a twenty-year-old sophomore at Columbia University—a young man from the North Jersey suburbs—in 1967.
-(That Auster was himself, in 1967, a twenty-year-old sophomore at Columbia University—a young man from the North Jersey suburbs—is merely a trap set out for the fatuous critic who assumes that all fiction is autobiographical.
-Of course it isn’t.)
+(That Auster was himself, in 1967, a twenty-year-old sophomore at Columbia University—a young man from the North Jersey suburbs—is merely a trap set out for the fatuous critic who assumes that all fiction is autobiographical.)
 A “know-nothing boy with an appetite for books” and the ambition to become a poet, he is smoking alone at a party when a visiting professor from France strikes up an acquaintance, introducing himself as Rudolf Born.
-Auster (sorry: I mean Adam, of course) immediately thinks of the medieval Provençal poet Bertran de Born.
+Because he is not Auster, he immediately thinks of the medieval Provençal poet Bertran de Born.
 Any undergraduate poet would.

 I had to look him up.
 There really was a medieval Provençal poet named Bertran de Born.
 And Adam’s description of him is on the historical mark: